 (2) Automated sprinkler systems may not be used at any time without previous approval.

-(3) A sprinkler ban will be in effect from June 15th to September 15 of each year unless otherwise stipulated by the Board of Trustees.
-The sprinkler ban will restrict the use of sprinklers to:
+(3) Sprinkler restrictions may be in effect, at the DPW Superintendent’s discretion, from June 15th to September 15 of each year unless otherwise stipulated by the Board of Trustees.
+The sprinkler restrictions will restrict the use of sprinklers to:

 a.
 Even numbered homes, on Mondays and Wednesdays 7:00-9:00 a.m. and 7:00-9:00 p.m.